yehia67/documentation/client-libraries/0.1/account-module/go/create-plugin.md

 # Create an account plugin in Go

 **Plugins extend the functionality of an account.
-In this guide, you create a plugin that prints your accounts events to the console.**
+In this guide, you create a plugin that prints your account's events to the console.**

-## Packages
+## IOTA packages

 To complete this guide, you need to install the following packages (if you're using Go modules, you just need to reference these packages):